caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that the set of valid CLS (and C#) identifiers is, even without considering `@`, a subset of all valid CLI identifiers.
 This enables the compiler to generate and emit code which is not accessible by name from within user-written code, because its identifier is valid within the CLI but not within the language.
 The compiler uses this, for example, to name anonymous methods and types, among other things.
 You can only see these generated identifiers by decompiling the CIL code.

+C# doesn't have a preprocessor like C and C++ do&mdash;but despite this, it *does* have preprocessor directives!
+Thehy are similar in nature to those in C and C++ and they also start with `#`.
+Their primary uses are:
+- Conditional compilation (with `#if` and its associated friends).
+- Separating a code file into sections that a supporting editor can collapse or expand for display (with `#region` and `#endregion`).
+- Turning types of compiler warning on and off (with `#pragma warning`).

 Since C# 7.0 the identifier `_` has had a special meaning as the "discard variable name" when it has not been declared as anything else.
 Although this feature was introduced to the language in such a way that it did not break any existing code which used `_` as a normal identifier, it is advisable not to use it as a normal identifier in new code in order to avoid confusion.
 Discard variables are described further below.

 #### Comments